memecoder12345678/Zerionyx/README.md

 ---

+## Looking for Contributors

+Zerionyx is growing fast — and we're looking for awesome people to help shape its future.

+We're especially looking for contributors interested in:

+- Designing and implementing a **custom bytecode virtual machine**
+- Integrating **dynamic library loading (.dll / .so)** into the language
+- Debugging and stabilizing the **experimental OOP system** (currently buggy!)
+- Writing test suites and improving interpreter performance
+- Creating developer tools (debuggers, profilers, code formatters)

+**Requirements?**

+> No strict rules — if you're passionate about compilers, VMs, or language design, join in!

+### How to join:

+1. Fork the repo & check open issues
+2. Pick a task or open a proposal
+3. Join the project by opening a Pull Request
+4. Or reach out via [GitHub issues](https://github.com/memecoder12345678/Zerionyx/issues)

+Let’s make Zerionyx better, together 💚

+---

 ## Acknowledgments

 Thanks to the open-source makers and template authors (Owne Readme, Jeff Nyman) for README inspiration ([github.com][2], [en.wikipedia.org][1], [makeareadme.com][3]).